Get

 Vitamin C is important for immune system health.
 It also supports tissue health, growth, and repair.
 Dogs can become deficient in vitamin C if they are on a low-calorie diet or are stressed.
 If a dog has poor nutrition and a poor diet, he is more likely to become deficient in vitamin C. Vitamin C deficiency can lead to poor healing and stunted growth.

 Dogs with vitamin C deficiency may experience prolonged fatigue, weight loss, and decreased appetite.
 There are many signs of vitamin C deficiency, but there are also many signs of other health conditions.
-It is important to take your dog to the vet if you think he may have a vitamin C deficiency.
+It is important to contact a vet if you think he may have a vitamin C deficiency.
 Vitamin C is found in many fruits, vegetables, and especially citrus fruits.

 6. Vitamin D